RedTurtle/collective.contentrules.mailfromfield/README.rst

 How it take the email data
 --------------------------

-First of all you must choose the type of *target element*.
+First of all you must choose the *Target element*.

-If you choose to keep default "*From trigger object*" option, the data is read from the section you have activated the rule on.
+If you choose to keep default "*From rule's container*" option address will be read from the section you have activated the rule on.

-*Example*: if you activated the rule on a folder called ``section`` and the rule  will raise event when working on a document called ``foo`` (like: modifying the document), the e-mail address will be taken from the folder.
+*Example*: if you activated the rule on folder ``/site/section`` and the rule will raise event when working on a document ``/site/section/folder/foo`` the email address will be taken from the folder.

-Changing to "*From event target*" will change the behavior, trying to get e-mail data from the same attribute but looking for it on the object that raised the event.
+Changing to "*From content that triggered the event*" will change the behavior, trying to get email data from the content that raised the event.

-In the example above: we will look for the value from the document.
+*Example*: if you activated the rule on a folder ``/site/section`` and the rule  will raise event when working on a document ``/site/section/folder/foo`` the email address will be taken from the ``foo`` document.

+Finally, if you choose "*From content's parent*", adresses will the taken from the container of the content that triggered the event.

+*Example*: if you activated the rule on a folder ``/site/section`` and the rule  will raise event when working on a document ``/site/section/folder/foo`` the email address will be taken from ``folder``.

 What it try to read
 -------------------